 [1] A detailed discussion of detection and instrumentation is beyond the scope of this post, but the book chapter “Small-Angle Neutron Scattering and Applications in Soft Condensed Matter” is a great introduction if you are interested in learning more. ^

 [2] The angles being scattered are truly small, typically on order of 1° or less.
-By using Q, it is both the wavelength and angle that are important, and conveniently measurements performed using different wavelengths can be directly compared. ^
+By using , it is both the wavelength and angle that are important, and conveniently measurements performed using different wavelengths can be directly compared. ^

 [3] Bragg’s law gives the conditions that a wave is diffracted by a series of planes.
 In a crystal diffraction measurement, peaks are observed in the data when Bragg’s law conditions are met.
-In a scattering measurement, where Bragg peaks are seldom observed, the relationship between Q and d is useful as a ruler for the length scale that is being examined. ^
+In a scattering measurement, where Bragg peaks are seldom observed, the relationship between and is useful as a ruler for the length scale that is being examined. ^

 [4] A Fourier transform is a mathematical operation that turns a periodic function, like a wave, into a probability of different frequencies.
 If, for example, you had a wave with a single wavelength, its Fourier transform would give a 100% probability at that wavelength. ^